huggingface/text-generation-inference/docs/source/basic_tutorials/using_cli.md

 BUILD_EXTENSIONS=True make install
 ```

+## Running CLI

-After running this, you will be able to use `text-generation-server` and `text-generation-launcher`.
+After installation, you will be able to use `text-generation-server` and `text-generation-launcher`.

 `text-generation-server` lets you download the model with `download-weights` command like below 👇